 A CV littered with spelling mistakes and grammatical errors suggests a lack of attention to detail, an essential skill for lawyers.
-Never completely rely on spell checker; carefully read through your CV before you send it to anyone.
-It’s also useful to ask a friend or family member to read through it too – they might spot something you miss or point out where information could be made clearer.
+Never entirely rely on spell checker; carefully read through your CV before you send it to anyone.
+Ask a friend or family member to read through it too – they might spot something you miss or point out where additional information is needed.

 Tell the truth

 Be truthful about your education, employment history and personal details and never be tempted to embellish your experience.
-While you might think telling a white lie or two is harmless, you’ll almost certainly be caught out at interview or at a later stage, resulting in potentially serious consequences for your reputation and career.
+While you might think to tell a white lie or two is harmless, you’ll almost certainly be caught out at interview or at a later stage, resulting in potentially severe consequences for your reputation and career.

-Clearly include your contact details at the top of your CV so employers know how to reach you.
-Make sure you provide a professional email address and phone number and, if appropriate, your LinkedIn handle.
+Include your contact details at the top of your CV, so employers know how to reach you.
+Make sure you provide a professional email address and phone number and your LinkedIn handle.

 As mentioned in a previous blog, it’s crucial that when you submit your CV to a job board or recruitment agency, you know how it will be used.
 Only send your details to recruiters you’ve spoken to personally and be mindful of the risks involved in using job boards.